0xtimsb/create-layout/README.md

-`npx folder-structure.md` to make folder structure for your project.
+`npx create-layout` to make folder structure for your project.

+It will create `layout.md` file, which will contain layout of your project.

+Example: